symfony/symfony-docs/rate_limiter.rst

 * A bucket is created with an initial set of tokens;
 * A new token is added to the bucket with a predefined frequency (e.g. every second);
 * Allowing an event consumes one or more tokens;
-* If the bucket still contains tokens, the event is allowed; otherwise, it's denied;
+* If the bucket still contains tokens, the event is allowed; otherwise,  it is denied;
 * If the bucket is at full capacity, new tokens are discarded.

 The below diagram shows a token bucket of size 4 that is filled with a rate